(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

 Your excitement about owning your own vacation home may fade when you realize the risk involved and the expenses related to owning some properties.

 If you plan to rent out a vacation property and can't manage it yourself, finding a great property manager can also be difficult and expensive.

 Take time to run your numbers through a calculator like this one from Bric Vacation Rentals.
-It is an investment property analyzer allowing you to evaluate potential investment property options and determine your return on investment.
+It's an investment property analyzer allowing you to evaluate potential vacation investment property options and determine your return on investment.

 When you do your homework, you may decide buying a vacation home for your own use isn't practical.
 Or that investment property in the short-term rental market won't provide the positive cash flow you need.

 If building wealth with real estate appeals to you there are other options to consider.

 - Flip a house